Chapter 1 Introduction

 1.5 Author and contacts

-I am an assistant professor of sociology at the University of Milan in the Deparment of Social and Political Sciences.
+I’m an assistant professor of sociology at the University of Milan in the Deparment of Social and Political Sciences and its Behave Lab.
 My main research and teaching interests are social networks, migration, health inequalities, and studies of science.
 I also teach and do research on data science, statistics, and computational methods for the social sciences.
 More information about me, my work and my contact details is here.

 References